macarthur-lab/tx_annotation/README.md

 At the top of your script specify `from tx_annotation import *` which will start a Hail environment, and import necessary parts of the gnomAD repository.

 #### 1) Prepare the variant file
-The variant file is available at : gs://gnomad-public/papers/2019-tx-annotation/data/asd_ddid_de_novos.txt
+The variant file we'll be using for the tutorial is available at : gs://gnomad-public/papers/2019-tx-annotation/data/asd_ddid_de_novos.txt

 This is what the first line of the file looks like :
 >      DataSet CHROM POSITION REF ALT Child_ID Child_Sex GENE_NAME VEP_functional_class_canonical MPC loftee   group